darkhpk/portfolio/README.md

 A program that after you enter an URL it will download all the images present there!

 ## 📚 Additional Projects
-- **Anime Streaming Website** - Django-based platform for streaming anime.
+- **Tourism Booking web server** - Django-based platform for streaming anime.
-- **Password Management App** - Currently in the concept phase, focusing on security and user experience.
-- **CSV an Item_Proto Viewer and Editor** - A program that helps with viewing and editing the Item_Proto for the server of Metin2 Game or a CSV file.

 ## 📫 Get In Touch
 - **Email:** pogar.cristi@yahoo.ro